ASIL Internships

 Qualifications: Candidates should be law students who possess an interest in international law; excellent written and verbal skills; a keen eye for detail, flexibility, and an eagerness to learn.

-Applications: Interested candidates must submit a cover letter and resume to jobs@asil.org.
+Spring and Summer 2024: Interested candidates must submit a cover letter and resume to jobs@asil.org.
 Please reference in the email's subject line "Publications Intern."
 Applicants must also indicate availability, including beginning and end dates, and approximate number of hours per week available to work.
-Applications are now being accepted.
 Candidates not selected for an interview will not be contacted.
-Until further notice, the internship is remote.